Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/maneuver/maneuvers.md

 `-type [Maneuver Type]` - Used to override the maneuver type `-dc` - Override the default maneuver DC
 `-dtype` - Set the damage type if applicable
+`sm` - Superiority Mastery indicator (forces the dice to be 1d4 and switches the counter)